IDEAS AND INFORMATION FOR DIY BUILDING YOUR OWN EQUIPMENT ON THIS PAGE FOR ALL DIFFERENT SIZED DOGS INCLUDING TEACUP

 When you set up an area for Dog Agility, or any dog training, it needs to be as free of holes, cactus, burrs, rocks, snakes and any other hazards that may be in your area or yard and kept that way.

-We have a 2 1/2 acre area we now call our Training Area.
+We have a 5 acres set up for a permanent Training Area.
 We are in NW SD so I have to watch for cactus, holes, and other hazards as well as keep it mowed.
 Many folks will have to move all of their equipment out of the area to mow...us?
 Well, here are some of our grounds keepers.
 We have five llamas, goats, horses....so it is kept mowed and fertilized in a way I do not have to worry about chemicals or parts falling off machines. <grin>

 I learned many years ago that cross training IS important when competing.